muhallan/algorithms/data_structures/binary-trees/README.md

    right child, then we go back up to visit the right child of the next root up.
 We do this recursively until the whole tree is traversed.
 Where we find a missing child, we skip that part.

-   Pre-order traversal is used to create a copy of the tree. and is also used to get prefix expression on of an expression tree.
+   Pre-order traversal is used to create a copy of the tree. and is also used to get the prefix expression of an expression tree.

 3. Post-order traversal (leftChild - rightChild - root)

    In post-order traversal, we start by visiting the left child, then we move to the right child and then the root node.
 We do this recursively until when we've visited every node in the tree.
 This traversal starts by looking for the leftmost node in the tree, then it visits that, then goes to its right sibling, then goes to the root.
 The root for each subtree is visited only when all the left and right children are visited in that order.
 If the visited root has a right sibling,